triangledirt/books/Purity Ball.md

 Swinging my arms.
 Jolly!
 All the way up my master of the house!
 Bastard of the house!
 A louse!
 And pricking on my daughter’s door.
 My Monday!

 Tipping open her door and Monday lies face down on her daybed.
 Her legs are folded up underneath her, knees to her face, with her toes wriggling a certain cadence.
 Fingers underneath her hose.
 Playing her pussy like a piano.
 Like a flute!
 I push the door all the way and slink into my daughter’s room.
-Sit myself at her desk chair and watch the all-to-joyful need of that self-made creature to bring herself off.
+Sit myself at her desk chair and watch the all-too-joyful need of that self-made creature to bring herself off.
 To masturbate her hungry pussy and give the girl herself the sensation of coming.

 Uh!
 Uh!
 Ah! she speaks.